Teresa Carpio

 Teresa Carpio (born 30 September 1956) is a Hong Kong English- and Cantonese-language pop singer, actress, and singing teacher.
 Carpio was popular in Hong Kong during the 1970s and 1980s.
 She is the paternal cousin of actress and singer Rita Carpio, and also the mother of actress and singer T.V.
 Carpio.
 She is most well known for her Cantonese-language hits, 假如 (If), 仍然記得嗰一次 (I Still Remember That Time), 眉頭不再猛皺 (Sukiyaki), 何必放棄 (Why Give Up) and 真愛 (True Love).

 Family background

 Carpio was born in St. Teresa's Hospital in Ma Tau Wai, to a Filipino father and a Shanghainese mother.
 Born into a musical family (her grandfather was a concert violinist and jazz guitarist, her father Fernando, a jazz drummer, and several uncles were also professional musicians), she began singing at age 6 when she entered and won Hong Kong's first Amateur Talent Quest.
-She is the eldest of five, all of whom have at some time been active in the music business.
-Her eldest daughter, TV Carpio, is a musician, actress and Broadway singer.
+She is the eldest of five, all of whom have been active in the music business at some time.
+Her eldest daughter, TV Carpio, is a musician, actress, and Broadway singer.